Painting is such a fun, easy, and quick way to spruce up anything from nightstands to kitchen cabinets. But it does have a downside – the smell.

 But it’s the perfect option for dodging pesky paint fumes altogether.
 An example of low VOC paint is chalk paint.
 It’s easy on the lungs and can be applied without any primer.

 VOC is an acronym that stands for volatile organic compound.
-These compounds are a set of chemicals that have strong odors.
+These compounds are a set of chemicals that have strong paint odors.

 Getting a low VOC paint will ensure that you’re not filling your home or body with harmful chemicals.
 You’ll never have to worry about experiencing nausea, dizziness, or headaches with this type of paint.